VSakurai/VSakurai/README.md

   <img alt="Static Badge" src="https://img.shields.io/badge/Python-39E5E5">
 </div>

-# 👨 Обо мне:
+# 👨 About me:

-- Я начинающий FrontEnd / BackEnd разработчик. Учусь языку программирования сам, зимой 2023 решил создать первого бота в Discord на Python для беседы, где я состою.
+- I am a beginner FrontEnd / BackEnd developer.
+I’m learning a programming language myself, in the winter of 2023 I decided to create the first bot in Discord in Python for a conversation where I am a member.
-  Так увлекся этим ботом, что мне понравилось программирование. Летом 2024 решил изучать JavaScript, CSS, HTML, Node.js. Было очень трудно все это изучать, но я всегда готов учиться новому!
+ I was so fascinated by this bot that I liked programming.
+In the summer of 2024 I decided to study JavaScript, CSS, HTML, Node.js.
+It was very difficult to learn all this, but I am always ready to learn new things!

 ---

-# 🧑‍💻 Технологический стек:
+# 🧑‍💻 Technology stack:

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" title="JavaScript" alt="JavaScript" width="50" height="50"/>&nbsp